ElegantEngineeringTech/laravel-seo/README.md

 ## Testing

+To run the tests:

 ```bash
 composer test
 ```

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for details on recent updates.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines on contributing to this project.

-## Security Vulnerabilities
+## Security

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please refer to our [security policy](../../security/policy) for reporting vulnerabilities.

 ## Credits